aramelias/DAV/q4/index.md

-# Question 1
+# Question 4: Within a Country
-*Are there any food prices that are show negative/positive correlation, and is this correlation present throughout the years, or perhaps only in certain period?
-Can you perhaps detect possible ingredients of a certain other food product?*
+*Are there any correlations between the food prices in different regions within the same country?*

 <hr>